 Okay, I admit it – I’m biased.
-I have studied in Dundee for the past two years but I generally believe this deserves this spot on my list.
+I have studied in Dundee for the past two years but I genuinely believe this deserves this spot on my list.
 Dundee is one of the cheapest places for students not only in terms of living costs but also just for general day to day life.
 Whilst I was travelling, when people asked me where they should visit in Scotland I always say to forget the big cities and visit Dundee and of course the highlands and islands but when I titled this post, I originally thought of hot foreign countries that I have visited.
 I later realised that there were a lot of things that Dundee had that most of the cities I visited on my trip didn’t.
 For example, our £1 club night Skint at the infamous Union where entry is £1 (until midnight but it’s only £2 afterwards) and all drinks are £1 throughout the night.
 I have so much to talk about when it comes to Dundee that I’m going to make a little blog post in the coming weeks for anyone who wants to know a little more about the city and my favourite places to visit here!

 This is the most magical city I have ever visited – which might be to do with the fact we went in January and got to experience the beauty of Krakow under a blanket of snow.
 Whenever anyone asks me where they should go for a city break, I always suggest Krakow, especially to my student friends!
 For 4 days we took £200 and came back with money to spare and this included our excursion to Auschwitz!
 I recommend visiting in late December or early January so that you can visit the Christmas markets in the largest market square in Europe but also miss out on the freezing weather in February.
 It is super cold at this time though so you might prefer to go in the Summer when it’s a lot warmer!